agusrichard/python-workbook/notes/clean-code-and-best-practices.md

   - use descriptive names

 ### Get Started
-- Look at this mouthful code: </br>
+- Look at this mouthful code: <br />
   ```python
   import xml.etree.ElementTree as ET
   import zipfile